Geniux Review – 5 Shocking Reasons Why You Shouldn’t Buy It

 It is not the only nootropic boasting effects that are seemingly similar to the film Limitless starring Bradley Cooper and the appeal of them is that they are safer, easy to obtain ADD and ADHD medication alternatives.

+It’s an all natural collection of nutrients your brain needs to unlock your brain and unleash more of its full potential.
 By taking just one pill with water in the morning, you’ll find yourself with sharper focus and clearer memory, along with cognitive and physical energy.

 geniux claims